mepps-md/tor/docs/source/grounds.rst

 #.
 The total cost of each offer is 15% higher than the estimated value of goods, services, or work assignments;

 #.
-The total cost of each offer is 15% lower than the estimated value of goods, services, or work assignment;
+The total cost of each offer is 15% lower than the estimated value of goods, services, or work assignments;

 #.
 No candidate stands up to the qualification requirements set out in the tender documentation;